p/buildploy/README.md

 However this workflow has some disadvantages:

 1. All tools needed for building must be installed on all servers.
-The most famous blunder related to this was perhaps when Rails required a JavaScript interpreter on all servers to compile CoffeeScript assets.
+The most famous "oops" related to this was when Rails started requiring a JavaScript interpreter on all servers to compile CoffeeScript assets, with this interpreter not being used at all by anything else in production.
-2. Build step is performed by all servers, when most of the time the operation is exactly identical from one server to the next.
+2. Build operations are performed by all servers, when most of the time the operations are exactly identical from one server to the next.
 3. If the build step is CPU-intensive, application performance suffers while a new version is being deployed.
-4. There is no record of the code that was actually being used by the application after old releases are cleaned up.
+4. There is no record of the code that was actually being used by the application after old releases are cleaned up on the servers.

 The solution that is often adopted is to place generated files into (the one and only) source repository.
 This fixes most of the above